Clean Sport Accreditation

 The Clean Sport Accreditation recognises the positive work of academic institutions in promoting the ethos of clean sport through their culture, policies, practices, research and education.

 Academic institutes exert major influence on the attitudes and behaviours of the young people that they educate and train.
-Working in partnerships with universities and colleges enables UKAD to reach future generations of athletes, as well as coaches, doctors, physiotherapists and support personnel.
+Working in partnerships with universities and colleges enables UK Anti-Doping (UKAD) to reach future generations of athletes, as well as coaches, doctors, physiotherapists and support personnel.

 The facts - what you need to know

-- UK Anti-Doping manages the Clean Sport Accreditation for Universities, and soon for Colleges too
+UKAD manages the Clean Sport Accreditation for universities and colleges

-- By joining the Clean Sport Accreditation, each academic institute will have access to support from UKAD, including places on our Educator training
+By joining the Clean Sport Accreditation, each academic institute will have access to support from UKAD, including places on our Educator Training Courses

-- Organisations such as BUCS and Association of Colleges Sport actively promote the Clean Sport Accreditation programme, and work with UKAD to ensure that clean sport messages are reinforced at their main Championship events
+Organisations such as British Universities & Colleges Sport (BUCS) and Association of Colleges Sport (AoC) actively promote the Clean Sport Accreditation programme, and work with UKAD to ensure that clean sport messages are reinforced at their main Championship events

 What that means for you